JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ```

 ### Partitioned quasi-Newton approximation of the quadratic function (PBFGS)
-In order to make a sparse quasi-Newton approximation of ∇²f, you may define a partitioned matrix with the same partially separable structure than `partitioned_gradient_x0` where each element matrix is set to the identity
+In order to make a sparse quasi-Newton approximation of ∇²f, you may define a partitioned-matrix with the same partially separable structure than `partitioned_gradient_x0` where each element matrix is set to the identity
 ```@example PartitionedStructures
 partitioned_matrix = epm_from_epv(partitioned_gradient_x0)
 ```